Keykeeper17/Landed/README.md

 <!-- Github uses Markdown and to add spaces use double space or <br /> , this is also an example of comments-->

 **Objective**:
-Use the provided art assets to create an engaging and interesting game.
+Use the provided art assets from the [1-Bit Pack by Kenny](https://kenney.nl/assets/bit-pack) to create an engaging and interesting game.

 **Lore**: